Cape lion: Taxonomy

-Felis (Leo) melanochaita was a black-maned lion specimen from the Cape of Good Hope that was described by Ch.
+Felis (Leo) melanochaita was a black-maned lion specimen from the Cape of Good Hope described by Ch.
 H. Smith in 1842.
 In the 19th century, naturalists and hunters recognised it as a distinct subspecies because of this dark mane colour.
 In the 20th century, some authors supported this view of the Cape lion being a distinct subspecies.
 Vratislav Mazák hypothesized that it evolved geographically isolated from other populations by the Great Escarpment.

 This theory was questioned in the early 21st century.
 Genetic exchanges between lion populations in the Cape, Kalahari and Transvaal regions, and farther east are considered having been possible through a corridor between the escarpment and the Indian Ocean.
 Results of phylogeographic studies support this notion of lions in Namibia, Botswana and South Africa being genetically close.
 Based on the analysis of 357 lion samples from 10 countries, it is thought that lions migrated from Southern to East Africa during the Pleistocene and Holocene.
 Analysis of 194 lion samples from 22 countries suggest that populations in Southern and East Africa are distinct from populations in West and North Africa and Asia.
 In 2017, lion populations in Southern and East Africa were subsumed under P. l. melanochaita.